yugabyte/yugabyte-db/docs/content/stable/reference/drivers/java/yugabyte-jdbc-reference.md

 ## Load balancing

-The Yugabyte JDBC driver has the following load balancing features:
+The YugabyteDB JDBC driver has the following load balancing features:

 - Uniform load balancing

-   <br></br>
    In this mode, the driver makes the best effort to uniformly distribute the connections to each YugabyteDB server.
 For example, if a client application creates 100 connections to a YugabyteDB cluster consisting of 10 servers, then the driver creates 10 connections to each server.
 If the number of connections are not exactly divisible by the number of servers, then a few may have 1 less or 1 more connection than the others.
-This is the client view of the load, so the servers may not be well balanced if other client applications are not using the Yugabyte JDBC driver.
+This is the client view of the load, so the servers may not be well balanced if other client applications are not using the YugabyteDB JDBC driver.

 - Topology-aware load balancing

-   <br></br>
-   Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware, and can be configured to create connections only on servers that are in specific regions and zones.
-This is useful for client applications that need to connect to the geographically nearest regions and availability zone for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zone.
+   Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware.
+This means it can be configured to create connections only on servers that are in specific regions and zones.
+This is beneficial for client applications that need to connect to the geographically nearest regions and availability zone for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zone.

-The Yugabyte JDBC driver can be configured with popular pooling solutions such as Hikari and Tomcat.
+The YugabyteDB JDBC driver can be configured with popular pooling solutions such as Hikari and Tomcat.
 Different pools can be configured with different load balancing policies if required.
 For example, an application can configure one pool with topology awareness for one region and availability zones, and it can also configure another pool to talk to a completely different region and availability zones.

  <!-- place holder for adding link to YugabyteDB University course for Java Developers -->

-## Quick Start
+## Quick start

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/java/ysql-yb-jdbc) in the Quick Start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](/preview/quick-start/build-apps/java/ysql-yb-jdbc) in the Quick Start section.

 ## Download the Driver Dependency